 The very first rule of online marketing is “give before you take”.
 You follow this rule by offering downloadable freebies to lure in new subscribers.
 This campaign is just a continuation to the same.
-Also, you shouldn’t be treating your new subscribers like your seasoned clients who have already bought several times from you.
-Therefore, you must dedicate a full series of welcome emails, not just a single email.
+Also, you shouldn’t be treating your new subscribers like your existing buyers.
+You must give them a full series of welcome emails, not just a single email.

 The kind of messaging here will be light.
 So, the content of these lead nurturing emails will be educational.

 The Welcome email series starts by confirming the subscriber’s opt-in.
-Once confirmed, a second mail contains information to reiterate:
+Once confirmed, a second email contains information to reiterate:

 After this email, you will send a series of well-timed emails; these are your main drip campaign emails.
 These emails will show them information “they absolutely must know” about your brand.
 The length of drip campaigns is your choice; you can divide them the way you want.
-The only thing is it should be well-spaced.
-The frequency should not be so high that they get overwhelmed or so low that they forget about your brand.
+The only thing is that the frequency should not be too high or too low.

 Because welcome campaigns are repetitive, you can easily automate them using a CRM software.

-Once the subscriber knows who you are, you have to ensure that he doesn’t forget the same.
+Once the subscriber knows who you are, you have to ensure that they don’t forget the same.

 In the initial phase, the lead needs more time and/or information to make a purchase decision.
-He might be trying out multiple brands.
+They might be trying out multiple brands.
 The objective of this post-welcome email series is to keep your brand’s name on top of the prospect’s mind during this phase.

 The duration of this drip is longer than the welcome campaign.
 The content is less informative.
 It must be more intense than the welcome campaign yet it must not try to engage in active selling.

 Use this phase to communicate the value of your product/service to the customer.
-This campaign does allow a fair bit of freedom in terms of choosing what you will share in the mails.
+This campaign does allow a fair bit of freedom in terms of choosing what you will share in the emails.

 Standard information assets that are shared in this campaign are: